We offer a 100% remote sign up process. Get our team of attorneys working on your case immediately. ×

 You never wanted to sue an employer.
 But you’re running out of options.
 What’s become abundantly clear over the course of the COVID-19 outbreak is that your employer isn’t showing you anywhere near the loyalty you have shown the organization.

 It’s time to stop listening to the excuses.
 To stop giving management the benefit of a doubt.
 If your employer is failing to meet its legal duties, then it’s time to stand up for your legal rights.
+Contact our COVID-19 Coronavirus Lawsuit Lawyers at Console and Associates P.C. to learn more about your legal options.

 Everyone is under financial strain right now, but that’s no excuse for an employer to refuse to pay you the money you already earned.
 Yet that’s exactly what some companies have been caught doing, at the time employees are most vulnerable.
 Learn how you can sue an employer for not paying.